Chapter 8 Particle Filters, PMCMC, MCEM, Laplace approximation and quadrature

 pump <- nimbleModel(code = pumpCode, name = "pump", constants = pumpConsts,

-data = pumpData, inits = pumpInits, check = FALSE)
+data = pumpData, inits = pumpInits, check = FALSE,

-compileNimble(pump)
+Cpump <- compileNimble(pump)

 # build an MCEM algorithm with ascent-based convergence criterion